 Table ES.1.
 Summary of alternative use and disposal options considered in this report.
 The complete removal and partial removal / artificial reefing use options, along with the onshore dismantling and disposal option, are considered in detail.
 Other use and disposal options are described and evaluated in summary form.
 All options shown, with one exception, are legally allowable under existing law.
-Transfer of ownership of platforms in the OCS to the state, while allowed under federal law, would require new state enabling legislation......xviii
+Transfer of ownership of platforms in the OCS to the state, while allowed under federal law, would require new state enabling legislationxviii Table 1.1.
+Offshore oil and gas platforms in the southern California region Table 2.1.

-Table 2.1.
 Key elements of the overall decision context affecting the choice between decommissioning options.
-These factors frame the more detailed analysis in Sections 5 and 6..16

-Table 4.2.
-Summary of the major engineering steps in the decommissioning process, along withthe key differences between the complete and partial removal options.38 aspects removed from consideration.
+These factors frame the more detailed analysis in Sections 5 and 6 16 Table 4.1.
+Summary of alternative use and disposal options considered in this report.
+The complete removal and partial removal / artificial reefing options, along with the onshore dismantling and disposal option, are considered in detail.
+Other use and disposal options are described and evaluated briefly.
+All options shown, with one exception, are legally allowable under existing law.
+Transfer of ownership of platforms in the OCS to the state, while allowed under federal law, would require new state enabling legislation Table 4.2.
+Summary of the major engineering steps in the decommissioning process, along with the key differences between the complete and partial removal options Table 4.3.
+Summary of the factors involved in decision making about shell mound disposition.
+50 Table 4.4.
+The major engineering steps in the partial platform removal option, with similarities to and differences from the complete removal option noted Table 5.1.
+Summary of the likely effect on the analysis decommissioning options of those aspects removed from consideration.
 See following subsections for a more complete discussion.

-Table 4.3.
-Summary of the factors involved in decision making about shell mound disposition.
-50

-Table 5.1.
-Summary of the likely effect on the analysis decommissioning options of those

-Table 5.4.
-The distribution of potential sources of benthic impacts across the two main decommissioning options 03 Table 5.5.
-Equipment assumptions for the complete and partial removal options for PlatformHarmony.
-HP refers to horsepower.1 11 Table 5.6.
-Emission factors and fuel consumption (in grams/kW-hr) (1) for the Platform Harmon decommissioning example.
-1 1
+Table 5.2.
+Summary of the overall difference between the complete and partial removal options for each impact category.
+The entry in each cell in the Complete vs. Partial Removal column states the condition under complete removal (e.g., there will be much less biological production under the complete removal option Table 5.3.
+Biomasses of fishes observed, by species, around all platforms in October - November of 1996.
+Biomasses are given for bottoms (within two meters of the bottom) of platforms and midwater (from two meters above the bottom to 26 meters from the sea surface), with percent of totals for those parts of the platforms.
+Biomass is kilograms/m2.
+Family totals are given in boldface.
+YOY is young-of-the-year (source: Love et al. (2000), Table 2) Table 5.4.
+The distribution of potential sources of benthic impacts across the two main decommissioning options Table 5.5.
+Equipment assumptions for the complete and partial removal options for Platform Harmony.
+HP refers to horsepower Table 5.6.
+Emission factors and fuel consumption (in grams/kW-hr) (1) for the Platform Harmony decommissioning example